Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/checkpoint.rst

     fabric.save("path/to/checkpoint.ckpt", state)

-This will unwrap your model and optimizer and convert their `state_dict` automatically for you.
+This will unwrap your model and optimizer and convert their `state_dict` automaticall for you.
 Fabric and the underlying strategy will decide in which format your checkpoint gets saved.
 For example, ``strategy="ddp"`` saves a single file on rank 0, while ``strategy="fsdp"`` saves multiple files from all ranks.